MikeTheReader/redux-loader/README.md

 See [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367) for more details on this.

+## Github Pages

+The code is running at: https://MikeTheReader.github.io/redux-loader

 #### Bootstrapped

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).